JerryBao98/JerryBao98/README.md

 # 💫 About Me:
-Currently working At Calian Advanced Technologies.
-Software Developer and Product Owner.
+Currently working as a SWE at Affirm.
 UAlberta BSc.
 Computer Science 2020.

 ## 🌐 Socials: